dstndstn/ch_frb_io/README.md

 ### LOOSE ENDS IN NETWORKING CODE

+  - We plan to implement RPC's which operate on the assembled_ringbufs, and support operations such as flushes to disk, and retrieval of ring-buffered data over the network.
+    The first step here is doing some research to decide which RPC framework to use (maybe google RPC?)

+  - We don't have thread-safe logging, so diagnostic messages from the various threads sometimes interleave each other and are unreadable.
+(Implementing thread-safe logging is a general todo item for the whole CHIMEFRB backend, not just this repository!)

+  - There is a proposal to bitshuffle-compress the packets, which may reduce bandwidth by ~20%, but this is currently unimplemented.

+  - Eventually it would be nice to do an end-to-end test of the FRB backend, by having a "simulator" node generate timestreams containing noise + FRB's, and sending them over the network.
+However, the current simulation code is single-threaded, and a single core is too slow to even generate a stream of Gaussian random numbers at full CHIME bandwidth!

   - Currently, we have to run `test-network-streams.cpp` at very low throughput (0.1 Gbps) to avoid dropping packets.
 This means that the unit tests take about an hour to run, which isn't really a problem, but is indicative of deeper performance problems?
 It would be nice to understand where the bottleneck is.

-  - We don't have thread-safe logging, so diagnostic messages from the various threads sometimes interleave each other and are unreadable.
-(Implementing thread-safe logging is a general todo item for the whole project, not just libch_frb_io!)
+  - It might be possible to further optimize the assembly-language kernels for packet assembly and decoding, using streaming writes.
+See Chapter 7 ("optimizing cache usage") of the intel optimization manual.
+We also might be able to improve performance a little using aligned loads/stores, but this would impose pointer alignment requirements on callers of assembled_chunk::decode().

-  - Cleanup: it would be great to switch from pthreads to C++11 threads.
+  - It would be great to switch from pthreads to C++11 threads.
 (The C++11 API is much nicer but I'm not sure that code written using pthreads and C++11 threads can interoperate.
 If not, then we have to make the switch in many libraries at once!)

-  - There is a proposal to bitshuffle-compress the packets, which may reduce bandwidth by ~20%, but this is currently unimplemented.
+  - Nuisance issue: if a chime_network_stream is constructed from python, then it doesn't respond to control-C (not sure if this is a 'ch_frb_io' loose end, or an 'rf_pipelines' loose end).

+  - We'll probably want a member function of intensity_network_stream which pins the network and assembler threads to specific cores.

+  - Open-ended item: there are lots of things that can go wrong in a realtime system, such as temporary network failures, and threads running slow so that ring buffers overfill.
+We need to think carefully about different failure modes and figure out how best to handle them.